How to Shop for a Simple Vintage Engagement Ring February 12, 2020 – Posted in: Jewelry Blog

 Therefore, it’s best to get your ring covered.
 Most insurance companies will allow you to add the ring to the house insurance policy or rental.
 But when that’s not an option, ask your insurer for a separate policy.

 A simple vintage engagement ring has the power to become a family heirloom.
-Classic lines, old cuts, and tasteful embellishments allow these pieces to transcend trends.
+Classic lines, leaf-motifs, old cuts, and tasteful embellishments allow these pieces to transcend trends.

 And the best thing is, you don’t need to break the bank to get a really cool vintage engagement ring.
 This article has provided you with more than enough options to choose from.
 Plus, you can further narrow down the choice if you use the Estate Diamond Jewelry browser extension.

 So what are you waiting for?
 Go on and make your pick.